-How to reset Windows 10 password
+How to reset your Windows 10 password via a Microsoft account

 Microsoft will need to verify your identity, so choose how you want the verification code to arrive: by email, phone call, or text.

 If you have a security question

 This option will only work if you use Windows 10 version 1803 or later, and if you have a local account.

 If you have an administrator account